-The accounts receivable, others includes an amount of \$100,136 for cash deposits in a local bank which operations was placed under receivership in 2007 by the Republic of Palau Financial Institution Commission.
-Due to the uncertainty of the recoverability of the cash deposits from the local bank, PCC provided an allowance for impairment of cash deposits of \$100,136 for the fiscal years ended September 30, 2018 and 2017, respectively, and is included as a component of the allowance for uncollectible accounts.
+The accounts receivable, others includes an amount of \$96,457 for cash deposits in a local bank whose operations were placed under receivership in 2007 by the Republic of Palau Financial Institution Commission.
+Due to the uncertainty of the recoverability of the cash deposits from the local bank, PCC provided an allowance for impairment of cash deposits of \$96,457 for the fiscal years ended September 30, 2019 and 2018, respectively, and is included as a component of the allowance for uncollectible accounts.